Have you ever faced spine-tingling experience with Outlook email scheduling because of Outlook delay delivery not working?

 - The catastrophe of delaying messages more than few more days

-- Delay delivery with outlook closed or offline
+- Outlook delayed delivery with outlook closed or offline

-When using the feature your email is always help in the Outbox on your computer.
+When using the feature your email stays in the Outbox on your computer.
 The message stays there waiting for the delivery scheduled time.
 For Outlook to successfully send the messages as planned, you have to keep your computer logged in and Outlook open to send it.
 Outlook will fire off your email next time you launch it.

 The same thing still happens when working offline.
 Outlook won’t send your email at the scheduled time of delivery.
-Instead, it will try to fail and then return an error.
-However, Outlook will send the message as soon as soon as the account used for the message is working online again.
+Instead, it will fail and then show an error.
+However, Outlook will send the message as soon as the internet is connected again.
 To re-initiate transfer, use the Send All command.
 Unfortunately, it won’t be delivered when you wanted it to go.

-So that you don’t risk failing to send the email, Outlook will pop up cautionary prompts to remind you about the messages scheduled for later sending every time you try to close Outlook.
+Just because you don’t risk failing to send the email, Outlook will pop up a cautionary prompt to remind you about the messages scheduled for later sending every time you try to close Outlook.

 Summing it up…

-If you have news you want to share with your recipients at a later date, Outlook will help you with scheduling delivery timelines but for this, your Outlook application should be open and connected with the internet.
-However, with SaleHandy you can do outlook delayed delivery when computer is off.
+If you have news that you want to share with your recipients at a later date, Outlook will do that by delay delivery but for this, your Outlook application needs to be open and connected with the internet all the time.
+Use SalesHandy so that you can delay delivery when the computer is off.